textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    ![In the Create Notebook dialog, smartmeters is entered as the Name, and Python is selected in the Language drop down.](media/azure-databricks-create-notebook-dialog.png 'Create Notebook dialog')

->NOTE If your cluster is stopped, you can select the down arrow next to your attached cluster name, and select Start Cluster from the menu, then select Confirm when prompted.
+>**Note**: If your cluster is stopped, you can select the down arrow next to your attached cluster name, and select Start Cluster from the menu, then select Confirm when prompted.

 4. In the first cell of your Databricks notebook (referred to as a paragraph in notebook jargon), enter the following **Python code** that creates widgets in the notebook for entering your Azure storage account name and key.